microsoft/BotFramework-Composer/extensions/samples/assets/shared/README.md

 ## Additional information

-### Customize the provision scripts
+### Provision scripts parameters list

 You don't need to create a complete list of the Azure resources as covered in **step 3** of the [provision Azure resources](#provision-azure-resources) section.
-Below is a table with detailed descriptions of the parameters to set in the provision scripts.
+The following is a table of the parameters you can use to customize the provision scripts so that you only provision the resources needed.

 | Parameter | Required/Optional | Default value | Description |
 | ----------| ------------------| --------------| ------------|